 In addition, a new citizenship law is to be introduced, which will make two crucial things easier for millions of immigrants in Germany.
 Residents will be allowed to gain citizenship after as little as three years in the country, and they will be allowed to keep their prior nationalities upon naturalization.

-Other progressive NGOs have offered some cautious approval of the plans.
+Progressive NGOs have offered some cautious approval of the plans.
 Anti-arms trade campaigners welcomed the fact that the government is planning a new export control law, while reserving judgment to see what it would contain.
 And anti-lobbying groups were pleased to see some small but crucial steps to better transparency about who has access to parliamentarians.

 The winner of September's election, the Social Democratic Party (SPD), can of course point to their overall power in the new government.
 Apart from having Olaf Scholz in the chancellery, Social Democrats will take over six Cabinet ministries, including Interior, Defense and Health — the latter being both crucial during the pandemic and an interesting development, as rumors had emerged last weekend that the FDP would gain this post.